 - Remain Calm; calmness is contagious. - Security or the person in charge in case of emergency will give instructions in an unexcited manner and be responsible for evacuating staff and patrons (including assisting handicapped persons) to the stairwells and designated outside meeting place for a headcount. - DOWNTOWN LIBRARY - FIRST FLOOR: In the middle of the front parking lot, away from the front entrance.
-Avoid fire lanes. - SECOND FLOOR: In the back parking lot, closest to the Scruggs Center. - THIRD FLOOR: In the back parking lot, closest to Davis Circle. - BAILEY COVE, ELEANOR MURPHY, BESSIE K. RUSSELL, MADISON, GURLEY, SHOWERS, OSCAR MASON, HAZEL GREEN, TRIANA and MONROVIA: In the front parking lot, but avoiding fire lanes. - o NEW HOPE: Gazebo in East parking lot. - Elevators will automatically go to first floor; doors open, and remain inoperable.
+Avoid fire lanes. - SECOND FLOOR: In the back parking lot, closest to the AC Hotel by Marriot employee parking lot. - THIRD FLOOR: In the back parking lot, closest to Davis Circle. - GURLEY, HAZEL GREEN, TRIANA and MONROVIA: In the front parking lot, but avoiding fire lanes. - CAVALRY: West parking lot.